Foundation Relations Officer

 About the job

-Founded in 1936, the National Wildlife Federation has grown into America's largest and most trusted grassroots conservation organization, with 53 state/territorial affiliates and more than six million members and supporters, including hunters, anglers, gardeners, birders, hikers, campers, paddlers, and outdoor enthusiasts of all ages and stripes.
+Founded in 1936, the National Wildlife Federation has grown into America's largest and most trusted grassroots conservation organization with 52 state and territorial affiliates and more than seven million members and supporters, including hunters, anglers, gardeners, birders, hikers, campers, paddlers, and outdoor enthusiasts of all ages and stripes.
 The mission of the National Wildlife Federation is to unite all Americans to ensure wildlife thrive in our rapidly changing world.
 We advance this mission through programming focused on conserving wildlife, restoring habitats and waterways, expanding outdoor opportunities, connecting children with nature, advancing environmental justice, and addressing the causes and consequences of climate change.

 The National Wildlife Federation believes that in order to save wildlife and ourselves, we need to ensure that everyone in America has clean air and water, safe communities, easy and equitable access to the daily benefits of nature, and protection from the ravages of climate change.
 These basic needs, equally necessary and urgent for all people, are foundational to bringing the conservation movement and ethos into the 21st century.

 To advance our mission, the National Wildlife Federation seeks a Foundation Relations Officer with strong interpersonal, collaborative, written and verbal communications skills—as well as demonstrated abilities to juggle multiple tasks in a fast-paced environment.
-Reporting to the Senior Director of Foundation & Government Relations, the Officer will join a high performing and accomplished team that is working to grow and diversify institutional funding.
+Reporting to the AVP of Institutional Relations, the Officer will join a high performing and accomplished team that is working to grow and diversify institutional funding.
 This is an exciting time of growth at the National Wildlife Federation.
-This role is ideal for a deadline-driven, well-organized, and entrepreneurial self-starter who seeks opportunities to leverage professional talents and expertise to contribute meaningfully toward accomplishing the Federation’s ambitious conservation agenda.
+This role is ideal for a deadline-driven, well-organized, adaptable, and entrepreneurial self-starter who seeks opportunities to leverage professional talents and expertise to contribute meaningfully toward accomplishing the Federation’s ambitious conservation agenda.

-- Implement strategies and activities designed to increase support from existing foundation funders, and identify new potential avenues of foundation support.
+- Implement strategies and activities designed to increase support from existing institutional funders (private foundations, corporations, and government agencies), and identify new potential avenues of institutional support.

-- Research the giving interests of foundation funders, and stay abreast of philanthropic trends and recent foundation giving, particularly for assigned funders.
+- Research the giving interests of institutional funders, and stay abreast of philanthropic trends and recent institutional giving, particularly for assigned funders.

 - Identify new opportunities for funding that align with National Wildlife Federation’s cross-cutting programs through prospect research, working closely with philanthropy and foundation team research staff.

-- Prepare foundation materials, including but not limited to proposals, letters of inquiry, grant reports, agreements, emails, presentations, and acknowledgment letters.
+- Prepare funding materials, including but not limited to proposals, letters of inquiry, grant reports, agreements, emails, presentations, and acknowledgment letters.
 This includes drafting original content, editing, and formatting as needed.

-- Assist with planning and executing meetings with foundation staff; research and draft briefings for executive leadership in advance of foundation meetings; and prepare senior staff for foundation meetings and phone calls.
+- Assist with planning and executing meetings with institutional funders; research and draft briefings for staff executive leadership in advance of meetings; and prepare senior staff for funder meetings and phone calls.

-- Partner with National Wildlife Federation program staff to cultivate relationships with both current and prospective donors, and support foundation fundraising on the part of the Federation’s leadership.
+- Partner with National Wildlife Federation program staff to cultivate relationships with both current and prospective donors, and support institutional fundraising on the part of the Federation’s leadership.

-- Track grant requirements and deadlines, as well as funder contact.
+- Track grant requirements and deadlines, as well as funder contacts.

 - Liaise with program, program operations, and finance staff to monitor grant spending.